-The Capital Area Food Bank puts the ingredients for good meals into the homes of almost half a million people.
+The Capital Area Food Bank puts the ingredients for good meals into the homes of nearly 400,000 people.

 It is, and because we feed so many people, we’re also working to provide and drive demand for healthy food.
 Those we serve have high rates of blood pressure and heart disease; we consider it a moral imperative to provide food that helps improve wellness.